Oenocarpus bataua: Distribution and habitat

 In Western Amazonia, O. bataua is one of the top three palm species in both frequency and abundance.
 It reaches its highest densities in soils of low to intermediate nutrient concentration.
 In Colombia, it is usually found in sandy soils with a high organic matter content that are subject to flooding, possibly because there are few other species which compete with it.
 It can grow extremely well on unflooded soils as witnessed by high-density stands in the pastures of the Colombian Chocó, though it is rarely found on terra firma in the wild since competition from other species is such that it rarely gets the high light levels it needs to set fruit.

 Description

 Its stem is solitary, erect, 10–25 m in height and 2–3 dm diameter, smooth, and ring-shaped.
 It has 10–16 leaf terminals, petiole 10–50 cm, rachis 3–7 m long; with leaflets up to 2 m long and 15 cm breadth, approximately 100 to each side, placed in the same plane.

-The blossom is 1–2 m long, with about 300 rachilas up to 1.3 m length.
+The blossom is 1–2 m long, with about 300 rachillae up to 1.3 m length.
 The flowers are yellow with sepals 2 mm and petals 7 mm long.